martinskorgen/flow-theme-addons/theme/README.md

 # Introduction
-Vaadin theme in style of StarPass demo app.
+Vaadin theme in style of Deem demo app.
 Intended to be packaged and used in Vaadin 24 apps as JAR dependency.

 ## Running the application